Stinkymonkey32/SlackWebhookSender/README.md

 - Match the project’s code style.
 - Test your changes before submitting a pull request.
 - Merge upstream changes regularly to stay up to date.
+- You don't just have to contribute code!
+I also appreciate any Issue requests or even just a better setup tutorial